 zoo.
 For more on LIlle see the Lille-Roubaix

 For a full list or French airports served by low-cost carriers from the

 UK, see Fly to France

 But before jumping at ideas, it's best to remember a few

 a) If you fly to France, you'll either be without transport when you

-get there, or else you'll need to hire a car.
+get there, or else you'll need to use public transport or hire a car.

 If you want to fly out and back the same day, you'll need an early

 morning flight out, and an evening flight home.
 Most of the UK-France

 routes run by low-cost operators do not offer this possibility.
 Some